 Tournaments |

-![]() Whether you're playing or just watching, rest assured it's great tennis all around!
 Chet Niemeyer Labor Day TournamentFor players rated 3.5 and below, this USTA sanctioned tournament offers great competition and a fantastic warm-up for the Colorado State Open!
-Divisions offered include Women's and Men's Singles and Doubles, as well as Mixed Doubles.
-2019
+Divisions offered include Women's and Men's Singles and Doubles.
+The 2024 Chet Niemeyer Labor Day Tournament was August 29 - September 2, 2024 at Wash Park.
+The 2025 tournament is in the works with dates to be announced.

-Who won the Clyde in 2018?To see the 2018 tournament results, visit the Clyde Rogers tournament page on USTA Tennislink. | Who Was CLYDE ROGERS?Clyde Rogers, an avid tennis player, came to Denver from Chicago.
+Questions?
+Contact our Tournaments Director. | Who Was CLYDE ROGERS?Clyde Rogers, an avid tennis player, came to Denver from Chicago.
 He was known for running Denver's first well-organized tennis tournaments in the public parks.
 He ran the tournaments at Washington Park until about 1985.
 The story goes that if you arrived at the tournament desk less than 15 minutes before your scheduled match, he would tap you on the fingers for being late.
 Being the former tournament director of the then named Memorial Day Washington Park tournament, the club chose to honor Clyde for his dedication and service to the community by renaming the tournament after him.
 Who Was Chet Niemeyer?After playing tennis in high school, Chet Niemeyer perfected his game in 1936 when he traveled to Honduras and played on courts dug from the natural Honduran clay.
 Chet, who traveled the world to play tennis, came to Denver in 1958 and spent his last years at Washington Park.
 With a passion and skill for teaching the Continental grip to any willing listener, he soon became an afternoon fixture at the Washington Park courts.
 He always wore white and carried his modified racket with him.
 Late in the 1990s, Chet concluded his tennis playing but remained a fixture at the tennis courts. |